mozilla-services/docs/source/storage/apis-1.5.rst

     - **success:** a (possibly empty) list of ids of BSOs that were successfully stored.
-    - **failed:** a (possibly empty) object whose keys are the ids of BSOs that were not stored successfully, and whose values are lists of strings describing possible reasons for the failure.
+    - **failed:** a (possibly empty) object whose keys are the ids of BSOs that were not stored successfully, and whose values are strings describing the reason for the failure.

     For example::